Maciej85Lodz/Selenium-WebDriver-with-C-for-Beginners-Live-Testing-Site/README.md

 ### About this repository
 I present my progress in learning of Selenium using C# for automation test.
 #### What is Selenium?
 Selenium is the most popular tool to test websites!
-Join me and hundreds of students to learn Selenium Webdriver!
+Join me and learn Selenium Webdriver!

 #### Description